Home

-As part of the UEFA Women's EURO 2025, the City of Bern, together with the Canton of Bern and the Bern/Jura Regional Football Association (FVBJ), is implementing comprehensive legacy projects that are designed to both promote women's football and create sustainable sporting opportunities for the public.
-These projects range from infrastructural improvements to targeted programmes for young female athletes and women interested in sport.
+As part of UEFA Women's EURO 2025, the city of Bern, together with the canton of Bern and the regional football association Bern/Jura (FVBJ), implemented comprehensive legacy projects aimed at promoting women's football and creating sustainable sports opportunities for the general public.
+These projects ranged from infrastructure improvements to targeted programmes for young female athletes and women interested in sport.

 New training pitches and pitch renovation

-An important part of the legacy program is the creation of two new standard-sized training pitches at Grosse Allmend, which will be permanently available for amateur sports after the tournament.
-In addition, the grass pitch in the Neufeld stadium will be renovated.
-This upgrade will enable the pitch to be utilised to a greater extent and offer local clubs and amateur athletes an improved playing surface.
+An important part of the legacy programme was the creation of two newstandard-size training pitches at the Grosse Allmend, which will remain available for recreational sports after the tournament.
+In addition, the grass pitch at the Neufeld Stadium was renovated.
+This upgrade enabled greater utilisation of the pitch and provided local clubs and recreational athletes with an improved playing surface.

 Other projects of the Bern/Jura Football Association (FVBJ)